sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     ```

     !!! note
-        In order to use `COPY`, the file that needs to be copied needs to be in the same directory as the `Dockerfile` or one of its subdirectories.
+        In order to use `COPY`, the file that needs to be copied should be in the same directory as the `Dockerfile` or one of its subdirectories.

     !!! note "R image stack"
         The most used R image stack is from the [rocker project](https://rocker-project.org/).
-It contains many different base images (e.g. with shiny, Rstudio, tidyverse etc.).
-It depends on the type of image whether installations with `apt-get` or `install2.r` are possible.
-To understand more about how to install R packages in different containers, check it this [cheat sheet](https://raw.githubusercontent.com/sib-swiss/containers-introduction-training/main/r-docker-cheatsheet/r-docker-cheatsheet.pdf), or visit [rocker-project.org](https://rocker-project.org/).
+It contains many different base images (e.g. with Shiny, Rstudio, tidyverse etc.).
+The possible installation methods (for example, with `apt` or `install2.r`) depend on the type of image you are using.
+To understand more about how to install R packages in different containers, check this [cheat sheet](https://raw.githubusercontent.com/sib-swiss/containers-introduction-training/main/r-docker-cheatsheet/r-docker-cheatsheet.pdf), or visit [rocker-project.org](https://rocker-project.org/).

     **Exercise:** Download the `test_deseq2.R` and build the image with `docker build`.
 Name the image `deseq2`.
 After that, start an interactive session and execute the script inside the container.

     !!! info
         Make an interactive session with the options `-i` and `-t` and use `/bin/bash` as the command.

     ??? success "Answer"
         Build the container: